Technical Stuff

 I really like this camera.
 It’s been very reliable so far, is easy to use and takes great pictures.

 I also use a lapel microphone to remove the echo in the room.
 I used to use a Hama lapel microphone with 5 metres of wire plugged directly into the camera, but I kept falling over the wire whenever I moved around the kitchen.
 I finally took a deep breath and purchased a Trantec S4.16L radio-mic system which enables me to move effortlessly around the kitchen.
 It’s really very good and has made a huge difference to how I operate when making videos.
 Sometimes it’s too good and picks up the sound of my necklace moving around my neck!
 In most of my videos I only wear jewellery during the opening and closing scenes to reduce the possibility of extra noises appearing at the wrong time when I beating something in a bowl, for example.
+If you are considering a wireless microphone system I can strongly recommend getting 4 or 5 rechargeable batteries for it – You will save a fortune in the long run!

 The PC